 This theorem clarifies the difference between manifolds and diffeological spaces.
 Roughly speaking, a manifold of dimension $n$ is getting by glueing together open subsets of $\mathbb{R}^n$ via diffeomorphisms.
 In contrast, a diffeological space is formed by glueing together open subsets of $\mathbb{R}^n$ with the difference that the glueing maps are not necessarily diffeomorphisms and that $n$ can vary.
 However, note that manifolds deal with charts and diffeological spaces deal with plots.
 A system of local coordinates, i.e., a diffeomorphism $p\colon U\to U'$ with $U\subset \mathbb{R}^n$ open and $U'\subset X$ open, can be viewed as a very special kind of plot $U\to X$ which induces an induction on the corresponding diffeological spaces.

 \begin{remark} Note that we consider smooth manifolds which do not necessary have to be Hausdorff or paracompact.
 If we understand a manifold as Hausdorff and paracompact, then the diffeological space $(X,D_X)$ in Theorem~\ref{theorem_diffman} has to be Hausdorff and paracompact.
-In this case, we need the the concept of open sets in diffeological spaces.
+In this case, we need the concept of open sets in diffeological spaces.
 Whether a set is open depends on the topology under consideration.
-In the case of diffeological spaces, openness depends on the $D$-topology, which is a natural topology and introduced by Patrick Iglesias-Zemmour for each diffeological space (cf.~\cite{Iglesias}).
-Given a diffeological space $(X,D_X)$, the $D$-topology is the finest topology such that all plots are continuous.
-That is, a subset $U$ of $X$ is open (in the D-topology) if for any plot $p\colon O\to X$ the pre-image $p^{-1}U\subset O$ is open.
-For more information about the $D$-topology we refer to the literature, e.g., \cite[Chapter~2, 2.8]{Iglesias} or \cite{Christensen}. \end{remark}
+In the case of diffeological spaces, openness depends on the $D$-topology. \end{remark}